DINE ON DEMAND | OUR FAVE GROCERIES DELIVERIES

 Knoops Chocolate Flakes – we stumbled upon Knoops on a trip to Rye last summer, and was drawn in by the massive queue of people outside.
 Knoops serve ridiculously good milkshakes and hot chocolates using top notch single origin chocolate from around the world.
 Praise be, they also have an online shop so if you’re looking to seriously up your milkshake and hot chocolate game then take a look at the range which includes our favourite, a 72% extra dark chocolate from Peru.

 Dishpatch – It’s no surprise that food companies whose business mainly came from supplying restaurants, have had to think fast to stay afloat under lockdown.
 Many have had to set up makeshift home delivery systems almost overnight to reach consumers directly.
-Dispatch is a new service, which launched on April 30th, that is aiming to bring together many of these independent restaurant suppliers onto one platform.
+Dispatch is a new service, which brings together many of these independent restaurant suppliers onto one platform.
 Stick in your postcode and you’ll be able to see what’s available, with everything from Cobble Lane Cured (suppliers of cured meats to Yard Sale Pizza) to fresh Scottish fish from Marrfish.
 There’s already a very decent selection on there, and more are expected to be added in the coming weeks.
 It’s a great way to buy your ingredients, as you’ll be getting restaurant-grade supplies and helping to support small independent businesses at the same time.

 Borough Broth Co